tomwrw/nix-config/README.md

 ### Getting Started.

 To deploy a configuration, you can use the `nixos-rebuild` command with the appropriate flake output.
-For example, to deploy the `endgame` configuration on the local machine:
+For example, to deploy the `endgame` configuration...

 ```bash
 # To build the configuration